 The Planning and Policy Board of the Faculty Senate is charged with articulating the academic vision and mission for the university and to opine on broad academic policy issues for consideration by the faculty.
 The board's charge document can be found in the Senate and Committee Handbook (p.
 37).

-The Student Achievement page of this website is where we share public information on completion rates for undergraduate, professional and doctoral degree students.
-Samples of reports to assess student learning in the undergraduate majors written by faculty as well as students' self-reported learning outcomes from the senior exit survey are also published here.
-These are all annually updated.
+Public information on student achievement is posted on our accreditation website.
+These include completion rates for undergraduate, professional and doctoral degree students, samples of reports to assess student learning in the undergraduate majors written by faculty, and students' self-reported learning outcomes from the senior exit survey.

-At the course level, student feedback through the course evaluation system provide a mechanism for evaluating learning through student feedback.
-Questions on these evaluation forms can be customized by instructors to aligned with course learning outcomes (see CFR 2.5).
+At the course level, feedback through the course evaluation system provides faculty with one mechanism for evaluating learning through student input.
+Questions on these evaluation forms can be customized by instructors to align with course learning outcomes (see CFR 2.5).

-Stanford’s current statement on academic freedom was adopted by the Faculty Senate in 1974.
-It begins, “Stanford University's central functions of teaching, learning, research, and scholarship depend upon an atmosphere in which freedom of inquiry, thought, expression, publication and peaceable assembly are given the fullest protection.
+“Stanford University's central functions of teaching, learning, research, and scholarship depend upon an atmosphere in which freedom of inquiry, thought, expression, publication and peaceable assembly are given the fullest protection.
 Expression of the widest range of viewpoints should be encouraged, free from institutional orthodoxy and from internal or external coercion.
-Further, the holding of appointments at Stanford University should in no way affect the faculty members' rights assured by the Constitution of the United State . . ."
-The complete policy statement can be found in the Research Policy Handbook Statement on Academic Freedom and the Faculty Handbook Section 4.2 Statement on Academic Freedom.
+Further, the holding of appointments at Stanford University should in no way affect the faculty members' rights assured by the Constitution of the United States….”

 The university's commitment to principles of free expression of ideas are reinforced in messages to the campus community made by the president, provost, and others in the senior leadership.
 Some are linked below.
 For instance, in a message to campus in November 2017, the president and provost, recognizing the challenges free expression of ideas can bring in a diverse community, reflect on "how we at Stanford can advance both our unwavering commitment to the free expression of ideas and our equally steadfast goal of an inclusive community."